About the Artist…

 I began my artistic career in Dublin in 1985 and qualified in Fashion and Design.
 I returned to college and completed a certificate in visual education before continuing on to study Fine Art.
 In the year 1990, I had my first solo exhibition of paintings. setting me on a path that now spans almost four decades.

 My work is deeply influenced by a connection to the natural world, especially the rugged beauty of the Irish landscape with its ever-shifting skies and dramatic seas.
-I’m equally drawn to the people rooted in this land, bound by a shared kinship with their poetry, stories and soulful lyrics.
+I’m equally drawn to the people rooted in this land, bound by a shared kinship with their poetry, stories, music and soulful lyrics.

 I've always been in awe of the storyteller, those gifted people who so effortlessly draw us into their imagined worlds, who submerge you so deeply, you cry, laugh and often seethe with anger and frustration.
 To me, this is true magic, possessing the rare skill of creating something from nothing, evoking such passion and emotion.